-(Reuters) - The Federal Reserve on Tuesday voiced concern about stretched valuations in certain corners of the U.S. markets, including small cap, biotechnology and social media stocks, as well as the leveraged loan market.
+(Reuters) - The Federal Reserve on Tuesday voiced concern about stretched valuations in certain corners of the U.S. equity markets, including the small cap, biotechnology and social media sectors.

 The unusual comments from the Fed's monetary policy report - the first time in 14 years that the Fed has commented specifically on valuation of a particular equity sector - that accompanied Fed Chair Janet Yellen's semi-annual testimony to Congress, hit stocks in riskier sectors of the market.

 Yellen said in remarks to the Senate Banking Committee that valuations across equity markets remain generally in line with long-term averages, but the Fed's report said the forward price-to-earnings multiples for smaller companies and those in the biotechnology and social media sectors appear "high relative to historical norms."

 Well-known names such as Facebook, LinkedIn and Yelp slipped after the news.
 Shares of Yelp Inc (YELP.N) were among the hardest hit, falling 4.3 percent to $68.01 a share, and the Nasdaq Biotech Index (.NBI) also fell, losing 2 percent.

 "It's very unusual for the Fed chairman to take a micro view of a specific industry group.
 Usually the comments are very top level.
 So I think the Fed is a little more in tune with what has been bothering the market.
 My thought is it's late, but not too late in terms of recognition," said Fred Dickson, chief market strategist at D.A.
 Davidson & Co. in Lake Oswego, Oregon.